-GALERIES ONTARIO / ONTARIO GALLERIES Presents PROFESSIONAL DEVELOPMENT WORKSHOP SERIES.
+GALERIES ONTARIO / ONTARIO GALLERIES Presents PROFESSIONAL DEVELOPMENT WORKSHOPS.

 We are thrilled to present our professional development workshops to your screens where you can safely learn from home!

-HOW GALLERIES CAN STRENGTHEN COLLECTIONS – Thursday March 18th, 2021
+HOW GALLERIES CAN STRENGTHEN COLLECTIONS – Thursday, March 11th, 2021 (Finished)

 Sessions will include:

-Completed registration form a then email the registration form to – Jessica Lukas, Secretariat Coordinator, firstname.lastname@example.org, with the subject line – ATTN: MAP – Workshop Series
+Complete the registration form then email the completed registration form to – Jessica Lukas, Secretariat Coordinator, firstname.lastname@example.org, with the subject line – ATTN: MAP – Workshop May 12

 Single Day Workshop Cost:

-These workshops will all be held virtually via Zoom – Zoom link will be sent once registration payment has been processed.
+These workshops will all be held virtually via Zoom – Zoom link will be sent the day before the workshop

 GOG gratefully acknowledges the funding contribution from the Museums Assistance Program with the Department of Canadian Heritage.